gschmottlach-xse/node-fiber-test/README.md

 Preliminary investigations *seem* to indicate the Node.js/V8 microtasks used to execute functions on the "next tick" and resolve the native Promise implementation fails to run in some circumstances.
 Specifically [*internal/process/next_tick.js:runMicrotasksCallback*](https://github.com/nodejs/node/blob/master/lib/internal/process/next_tick.js) stops being called and thus the native Promise's aren't resolved nor are process.nexTick() functions run.

+## Update!

+The issue demonstrated by this program has been resolved.
+Thanks to the efforts and insights provided by Node.js Fiber's Marcel Laverdet the problem illustrated here was in fact my fault.
+In my C++ addon code I was using Nan::Callback() to make the call back into JavaScript rather than the correct Nan::Call().
+See [Issue #350](https://github.com/laverdet/node-fibers/issues/350#issuecomment-323204825) for more details.

 ## Environment

 The apparent bug was tested using Node.js v6.9.2 running on a x86 64-bit Ubuntu 16.04 platform.